 *Charis uses they/them pronouns.
 To learn more about non-binary pronouns, check out this link.

 Charis is available for speaking engagements, awareness campaigns, press inquiries, and more.

-Reach Charis at: Charis.Anna.Hill[at]gmail.com
+Reach by email: Charis.Anna.Hill[at]gmail.com

 To see Charis in the news, check out the News & Media Mentions page.